zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc20/deposit.md

     - approveMax
     - polygon
     - sdk
-description: 'deposit method can be used to deposit required amount from root token to child token.'
+description: 'Deposit required amount from root token to child token.'
 ---

 `deposit` method can be used to deposit required amount from root token to child token.